Get help to make life better

 - You can also try saying a mantra like "I'm grateful for today.
 I'm hopeful for the future."

-- After meditating, you may also spend time focusing on a single project, goal, or dream
+- You may also spend time focusing or contemplating on single projects, goals, or dreams

 Why